CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   The (json path, json_val) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

-  If the json path points to an json array inside the json_doc, the json_val is appended at the end of the array.
+  If the json path points to a json array inside the json_doc, the json_val is appended at the end of the array.
   If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given json_val.

   Returns NULL if any argument is NULL.